Legal information about Family Violence laws and resources

 What is abuse?

 Abuse is behaviour used to intimidate, isolate, dominate or control another person.
 Abuse can be acts, words or neglect.
 It may happen once or over a period of time.
-Domestic violence includes many different forms of abuse, neglect, mistreatment or harm that may happen in a close, personal relationship.
-Domestic violence is also sometimes called intimate partner violence, partner abuse, family violence, dating violence or gender-based violence.
+Family violence includes many different forms of abuse, neglect, mistreatment or harm that may happen in a close, personal relationship.
+Family violence is also sometimes called intimate partner violence, partner abuse, domestic violence, dating violence or gender-based violence.

 Examples of Abuse:

-Physical Abuse: when your partner hits, chokes, kicks, burns, punches, or pushes you, or throws objects at you
+Physical Abuse: when your partner hits, chokes, kicks, burns, punches, or pushes you, or throws objects at you.
+This does not include act to protect yourself or someone else from harm or abuse.

 Online Abuse: when your partner uses the internet, social media, email, texting, instant messaging or other technologies to intimidate or harass you or others.
 This includes sharing intimate images of you without your consent, or invading your privacy by trying to keep track of your electronic communications.
 Sometimes also called cyber-abuse or cyber-bullying.

 Neglect is also abuse.
-Your partner neglects you if they intentionally do not provide what you need to survive, such as food, clothing, medical care, or shelter.
+Your partner neglects you if they intentionally do not provide what you need to survive, such as food, clothing, medical care, or shelter, or prevents you from getting medical care you or a family member need.

 A crime is a violation of the Criminal Code of Canada.
 The Criminal Code applies to all of Canada.
-Some acts of domestic violence are a crime.
+Some acts of family violence are a crime.

 - physical assault